vesselso/electron-app-template/README.md

 ---

 An easy-to-use, multi-page, offline-ready architecture template for an Electron React app, packaged using Parcel (instead of Webpack).
-Examples of including assets (e.g. images) and child App components are included in the template.
+Examples of including assets (e.g. images) child App components, and Electron's Inter-Process Communication are included in the template.

 ## ❓ Problem